DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
-    <p> In this work, we we consider the Turán problem under sum-edge-weight function and characterize the extremal structure of cilque-free graphs.
-Based on these results, we propose a generalized version of the Erdős-Stone theorem for weighted graphs under two types of vertex-induced weight functions.</p>
+    <p> In this work, we consider the Turán problem under sum-edge-weight function and characterize the extremal structure of cilque-free graphs.
+Based on these results, we propose a generalized version of the Erdős-Stone theorem for weighted graphs under two types of vertex-induced weight functions.
+We also show a stablity result of graphs closed to the extremal clique-free graphs.</p>
 <div class="item__primary-actions">
     <span><a href="https://arxiv.org/pdf/1812.11700" target="_blank">arxiv:1812.11700</a></span>
 </div>